The parish of Hatley was formed in 1957 when the parishes of Hatley St George and East Hatley were united.

-We are responsible for making decisions relevant to the parish and also setting the annual precept.
-We are also responsible for the playing area / equipment in Hatley St George, the village hall and the village speed monitoring sign.
+The council is responsible for making decisions relevant to the parish and also setting the annual precept.
+It is also responsible for the village hall, the village speed monitoring sign, the defibrillator and the playing area / equipment in Hatley St George.

-As sub-committees of the Parish Council, Hatley Village Association and the Hatley Website Group report to us at our regular meetings.
+As sub-committees of the Parish Council, Hatley Village Association (HVA), the Speedwatch group and the Hatley Website Group report to us at our regular meetings.
 We also receive reports about Hatley St George church, St Denis’ church East Hatley and from the St Denis’ church Local Nature Reserve Management Group.

-We organise an annual litter pick each March along the verges of the Croydon / Gamlingay road within the parish and we are very keen on making sensible enhancements for the village – such as the speed monitoring sign.
+We also organise regular litter picks along the verges of the Croydon / Gamlingay road within the parish – and we are very keen on making sensible enhancements for the village (e.g. the speed monitoring sign).

-Hatley Parish Council holds six scheduled meetings a year on the third Tuesday of January, March, April (the Annual Parish Meeting), May (the Annual General Meeting), July and October; other ‘extraordinary’ meetings (usually concerned with a planning application) are held as necessary.
+Hatley Parish Council holds five scheduled ‘Ordinary’ meetings a year on the third Tuesday of January, March, May (the Annual Parish Meeting followed by the Annual General Meeting), July and October; other ‘extraordinary’ meetings (usually concerned with a planning application) are held as necessary.

 Hatley Parish Council diary

-Tuesday 16th March – 7.30 pm / Ordinary Meeting – venue to be announced.
+Tuesday 21st March – 7.30 pm / Ordinary Meeting – Hatley Village Hall.

-Please do join the meetings to see and listen to your Parish Council in action.
+Please do come to the meetings to meet and see your Parish Council in action.